Kodingroo/ComputeShader-Texture2D/README.md

 ## 2. Key Classes and Structures

 ### FWriteToRenderTargetDispatchParams
 `FWriteToRenderTargetDispatchParams` defines the dimensions (X, Y, Z) for the shader execution and holds a reference to the render target.
 This struct is essential for setting up the shader environment and ensuring proper execution on the GPU and render thread.

 ### UWriteToRenderTargetLibrary
 `UWriteToRenderTargetLibrary` provides a Blueprint-accessible way to invoke the compute shader.
 This class simplifies the process of setting up and dispatching the shader by encapsulating the necessary steps within a single function call, `ExecuteRTComputeShader`.
 This approach allows designers and developers to utilize the shader in both the Unreal Editor and at runtime without requiring deep C++ knowledge.

+### FWriteToRenderTarget
+`FWriteToRenderTarget` represents the global shader used to write to a render target, handling the execution of the shader on the render thread.
+This class manages the dispatch of the compute shader with appropriate parameters, configures shader resources such as texture inputs, and integrates with Unreal Engine’s rendering pipeline.
+It is crucial for ensuring the custom shader operates correctly within the engine’s framework.

+### UWriteToRenderTarget
+`UWriteToRenderTarget` serves as the primary interface for executing the compute shader.
+It is responsible for initializing and dispatching the shader on either the game or render thread, managing shader parameters such as color inversion, grayscale, and rotation, and handling texture resizing.
+This class ensures the correct execution environment for the shader and provides both C++ and Blueprint access, making it the main control point for shader operations.

+### ShaderModWidget
+`ShaderModWidget` is an editor utility widget that provides a user interface for controlling the shader's parameters.
+This widget allows developers to interact with shader settings directly within the Unreal Editor, offering real-time adjustments to parameters like rotation, contrast, and distortion via sliders, checkboxes, and other UI elements.
+By making shader manipulation accessible without the need for code, this class enhances the plugin's usability, especially for designers.

 ## 3. Shader Details